luswepo442/JavaDataStructures/README.md

 ### Sample Input Files

-In this repository, you will find several sample input files that you can use:
+In this repository, you will find 3 sample input files that you can use:

 - `bible-complete.txt`
 - `bible-complete10.txt`
 - `bible-psalms.txt`

-These files contain text from various Bible verses.
 Feel free to use them as input files when testing the application.

 ### Important Notes